seemoo-lab/internalblue/README.md

     internalblue

-It should automatically connect to your Android phone through ADB or your local Linux with bluez.
-With bluez, some commands can be sent by unprivileged users (i.e. version requests) and some commands require privileged users (i.e. establishing connections).
+It should automatically connect to your Android phone through ADB or your local Linux with BlueZ.
+With BlueZ, some commands can be sent by unprivileged users (i.e. version requests) and some commands require privileged users (i.e. establishing connections).
 Use the *help* command to display a list of available commands.
 A typical set of actions to check if everything is working properly would be: